-- Transcripts must be official; they must be received in sealed, unopened envelopes.
+- Transcripts must be official; we must receive them in sealed, unopened envelopes.

 5. Remit the $55 nonrefundable CSU application fee for the semester of desired admission.
 To submit the Cal State Apply application, the $55 fee must be paid online.

 6. Send us your official transcripts as directed in item #4 above.
 Deliver documents by mail or in person:

 CSUN - Admissions and Records